Thibauth/tabletext/README.rst

 ~~~~~~~

 ``tabletext`` exposes a single function, ``to_text`` which in its simplest form
-takes a list of list (or any sequence_ of sequences_) and format it as a table.
+takes a list of lists (or any sequence_ of sequences_) and format it as
-The data is assumed to be in `row-major order`_, meaning that the outer
+a table.
+The data is assumed to be in `row-major order`_, meaning that the
-sequence's elements are the rows of the table.
+outer sequence's elements are the rows of the table.

 .. _row-major order: https://en.wikipedia.org/wiki/Row-major_order
 .. _sequence: